-A survey conducted by Morning Consult exhibited that more than 24% of customers said they won't feel safe in stepping out to go to stores, shopping malls, etc. for at least 6 months' time.
+A survey conducted by Morning Consult exhibited that more than 24% of customers said they won't feel safe in stepping out to go to stores, shopping malls, etc. for at least six months.
 So, for businesses who haven't thought about online commerce yet - it's time to start this journey as quickly as possible.